namecheap/terraform-provider-namecheap/docs/guides/namecheap_domain_records_guide.md

 -> This is the default behavior, however, we recommend to set the mode explicitly.

+~> Upon creating a new resource with the records or nameservers that already exist, the provider will throw a duplicate error.

 ### `OVERWRITE`

 Unlike [MERGE](#merge), `OVERWRITE` always removes existing records and force overwrites with provided in terraform